-If the parking time is more than two hours, the system will recognize that the 12-volt battery is low and switch off the side lights or parking light to ensure the restart of the engine.
+If the parking time is more than two hours, the system will recognize that the 12-volt battery is low and switch off the side lights or parking lights to ensure that the engine can still start.

 A vehicle parked without adequate lighting may make it impossible or difficult for other traffic participants to detect the vehicle and may result in an accident and serious injury.